OpenNTF/org.openntf.xsp.jakartaee/README.md

 #### OpenAPI

 Using [MicroProfile OpenAPI](https://github.com/eclipse/microprofile-open-api), these REST services are also made available via `/xsp/app/openapi` within the NSF.
 This resource includes information about each available REST endpoint in the NSF and will produce YAML by default and JSON upon request via an `Accept` header.
+Additionally, `/xsp/app/openapi.yaml` and `/xsp/app/openapi.json` are available to produce YAML and JSON explicitly without consulting the `Accept` header.

 Moreover, resources can be [annotated with the MicroProfile OpenAPI annotations](https://openliberty.io/guides/microprofile-openapi.html).
 For example: